 Aguilar’s work permit expires in a year, and she continues to conduct research within the constraints of the new political landscape — one that seems to change daily regarding DACA, with shifting statements from the Trump administration and a raft of lawsuits in the wake of the president’s announcement.

-A postdoctoral fellow and instructor in the Rush Medical College Department of Physiology & Biophysics, Aguilar is looking specifically at cardiac functioning on the cellular level.
+Aguilar examines cardiac functioning on the cellular level.
 She’s studying proteins that regulate calcium signaling, which is critical for contraction and electrical functions in the heart.
 Seeing how this process works in a normal heart can help her detect differences in an unhealthy one.

 It’s taken incredible courage and hard work to get where she is — qualities Aguilar says she learned from her parents, who brought her to California from Mexico when she was 5 years old.

-Now 27, she has a chance to take on roles rare for scientists: spokesperson, advocate and inspiration for others who, like her, wish to contribute to science but may feel obstructed because of ethnicity, gender or citizenship.
+Now 27, she is taking on roles rare for scientists: spokesperson, advocate and inspiration for others who, like her, wish to contribute to science but may feel obstructed because of ethnicity, gender or citizenship.

 A ‘very shy person’ thrust into the spotlight

 "I'm a very shy person,” Aguilar says.
 “I never thought I would be in a situation where I would have to speak in the name of other undocumented immigrants.
 But I think it would be cowardly to say 'I'm not talking anymore' or 'I'm too scared I'm going to hide now.'"

 Since the DACA development, Aguilar has granted interviews to web, print and TV outlets, sharing her story as an example of what one immigrant can do to contribute to public health.
 In August, she joined other undocumented immigrants in sharing their stories with U.S. Rep. Mike Quigley (D-IL 5th District), and she has participated in other events with state legislators.